evkx/evkx.github.io/content/models/ford/explorer/explorer_extended_range_awd/_index.md

 ## Climate system

 You can choose from two different climate systems.
 The 2-zone Climatronic climate system supports different temperatures in two zones for the driver and passenger.
 The 3-zone climatronic climate system supports different temperatures in three zones for the driver, passenger and backseat.
-This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
-This heat pump can save significant energy that the EV would use for heating in cold weather.
+This model has a [heat pump](../../../../technology/hvac/#heat-pump) as an option.
+This heat pump can save significant energy used for heating in cold weather.

 ## Comfort